Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 The alleged Claremont Serial Killer, Bradley Robert Edwards

-Sadly, there are still a huge amount of unsolved murders in Perth and surrounds which speaks that there are still serial killers on the prowl, that have never been called to justice.
+Sadly, there are still many unsolved murders in Perth and its surroundings which speaks that there are still serial killers on the prowl that have never been called to justice.

 But Why Perth?

 Is it because Perth is such a large ‘country town’ that predators feel comfortable that they can find unsuspecting victims?